Any tips for filling out the application?

 Is there a minimum budget size?

-Applicants must have a minimum budget of at least $35,000.
+Yes, applicants must demonstrate financial health evidenced by maintaining a minimum 3 year budget average of at least $35,000.

 Can I still apply if our organization performs outside the City?